The EwA Wildness Etiquette » Ethical Wildlife Watching & Photography

 No close contact with wildlife for your sake and theirs…

 There are so many reasons why it is important to avoid close contact with wildlife.
 One is infecting wildlife and threatening their health and life.
-Zoonosis and reverse zoonotic transmission is where diseases pass from animals to humans or vice versa.
+Zoonosis and reverse zoonotic transmission are where diseases pass from animals to humans or vice versa.
 Surely we don’t want that on our conscience (or health)…

 ▹ No petting of wild animals.
-We know now how damaging this is to them and at so many levels, including to their psychological and physical health and when it’s not plainly leading to their death or a life in captivity (as in most cub petting situations for instance).
+We know now how damaging this is to them and at so many levels, including to their psychological and physical health, and when it’s not plainly leading to their death or a life in captivity (as in most cub petting situations, for instance).

 ▹ ‘No touching’ applies in all circumstances.
-Let’s remember as well that big cats even in sanctuaries or zoos are not domesticated animals…
+Let’s remember as well that big cats, even in sanctuaries or zoos are not domesticated animals…

 Let’s inspire our kids while keeping them at close range.

 Simple kid rules: Being quiet also applies to our kids.
 Help them become true Nature and wildlife lovers.
-Most importantly keep your children at a constant close range.
+Most importantly, keep your children at a constant close range.

 Know that pets and wildlife don’t mix.
 Keep your pets at home when required.
-If they are with you, please follow leash laws.
+If they are with you, please follow the leash laws.
 They are there to protect you and your pets from predators.

 “Take only memories, leave only footprints.” ― Chief Seattle

 Leave no trace, no litter.
 Make it as if you were never ‘there’… Why?
-To keep those animals safe from us, and avoid spreading potentially invasive species (lethal fungi, alien invasive plants that harm pollinators and destroy the balance of a habitat etc.)
+To keep those animals safe from us and avoid spreading potentially invasive species (lethal fungi, alien invasive plants that harm pollinators and destroy the balance of a habitat, etc.)

 “Some people talk to animals.
-Not many listen though.
+Not many listen, though.
 That’s the problem.” ― Winnie the Pooh (A.A.
 Milne)

-✓ Ask and even challenge your event companions, but also the experts and guides: They make mistakes too, or they don’t know it all.
+✓ Listen to the guides and experts ✓ Help: Clean, contribute knowledge, help raise awareness… You name it. ✓ Ask and even challenge your event companions and the experts and guides: They make mistakes too, or they don’t know it all.
 This is the perfect opportunity to learn from each other…

-◊ The references mentioned on this page are listed in the Extended Bibliography.
+Home / Engage / The EwA Wildness Etiquette ◊ The references mentioned on this page are listed in the Extended Bibliography.
 Also, note that this Etiquette is and will remain a work in progress.
 If there is anything else you would like to see added, please let us know and we’ll do our best to include it.
 Let’s be Earthwise Aware.
 Let’s enjoy and protect wildlife responsibly!
 Thanks for your support!